If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 - After every update, clear your object cache and CDN to prevent users from seeing old or broken files.

-- Treat any plugin that hasn’t been updated in the past year as high risk: Review its support forum, changelog, and recent PHP/WordPress compatibility notes.
+- Treat any plugin that hasn’t been updated in the past year as a reason to investigate: Review its support forum, changelog, and recent PHP/WordPress compatibility notes.
 If the project looks abandoned or has unresolved security advisories, plan a replacement.
 Unsupported code is a performance drag and an easy target for attacks.

 Bulk update commands like wp plugin update --all speed things up, but always watch the results.
-If a plugin fails its integrity check or throws a major error, stop and investigate before moving on.
+If a plugin fails to update, fails a checksum or verification step, or throws a major error, stop and investigate before moving on.

 What to do after the update